Entrepreneur, Explorer, Angel.

 04TH April 2020

-Adventure - Good Story - Legends and tales - Timely - Uncategorized
+Adventure - Cuba - Good Story - Legends and tales - Timeless - Timely - Uncategorized

-Illustration by Ermitas Blanco- Action at table five.
+Chapter 4- The Tropicana Tables Illustration by Ermitas Blanco- Action at table five.
 Havana, Cuba.
 Sal had been sitting at the bar for awhile, when Snowball finally joined him.
 The “Trop” was always slow as hell between when the showgirls ended their afternoon rehearsal and the Special guests began to arrive for late dinner.
 That suited Sal just fine.
 His investigative style was “laid back nice guy,” who preferred to chum up his marks and ply them with liquor or women, while getting more information than any waterboarding had ever managed to do.
 He’d trained in Tampa directly under the head of the FBI Interrogation Unit before heading down to Havana on a minor assignment for the gaming commission.
-Turned out, he had Cuban roots in the family, but they were hushed up by his […]
+Turned out, he had Cuban roots in the family, but they […]

 03TH April 2020